Luke Thompson (rugby league)

 He has played his most of his professional career to date for St Helens, with whom he won the 2014 Super League Grand Final.
 He has also spent time on loan from Saints at the Rochdale Hornets in the Championship 1.

 Background

 Thompson was born in Wigan, Greater Manchester, England.

 Career

+St Helens

-Thompson has been at his hometown club of St Helens since he was 11 (signing from Bold Miners).
+Thompson had been at St Helens since he was 11 (signing from Bold Miners).

 2013

-Thompson made his Super League debut during the 2013 season in the Saints' 21-14 round 9 loss againts the London Broncos.
-On 27th September, Thompson's contract was extended by 2 years.
+Thompson made his Super League debut during the 2013 season in the Saints' 21-14 round 9 loss against the London Broncos.
+On 27 September, Thompson's contract was extended by 2 years.
 Thompson played 7 games for St Helens and scored 3 tries.

 2014

 In Round 21 of the 2014 Super League season, Thompson scored a try in the Saints' 58-16 win over the London Broncos.
 St Helens reached the 2014 Super League Grand Final and Thompson was selected to play from the interchange bench in their 14-6 victory over the Wigan Warriors at Old Trafford.
 Thompson played 17 games for St Helens and scored a try.